- Intrusion Detection System Blocking

 - Blocking Policy Recommendations

-This article describes all that goes into blocking with Threat Manager and what is required to successfully set up a blocking policy, as well as recommendations for creating an effective blocking policy.
+This article describes all that goes into blocking with the Alert Logic IDS and what is required to successfully set up a blocking policy, as well as recommendations for creating an effective blocking policy.

 With IDS blocking, a block is only issued after a threat event has been recognized.
 When a threat event is recognized, a shun command is issued to the configured firewall, blocking malicious connections through the firewall.
 After the allotted time, the IDS logs back in and issues a no-shun command, removing the block on the firewall.

-Because Threat Manager is an IDS and is therefore passively deployed, it is not possible to achieve inline blocking.
+Because the IDS is passively deployed, it is not possible to achieve inline blocking.
 However, it is possible to issue a block and create an incident for the same traffic.

 It is important to set up an effective whitelist policy as a first response to possible attacks in all cases of blocking.
-You can learn more about creating, editing, assigning, and deleting whitelist policies for Threat Manager within our Whitelist Policies documentation.
+You can learn more about creating, editing, assigning, and deleting whitelist policies for the Alert Logic IDS within our Whitelist Policies documentation.

 Alert Logic suggests that you follow a specific configuration order when configuring blocking policies.
-Use the following guidelines to get the most out of your Threat Manager IDS blocking capabilities:
+Use the following guidelines to get the most out of your Alert Logic IDS blocking capabilities:

 - Configure Whitelist Policies